rse/speechflow/README.md

 About
 -----

-**SpeechFlow** is a command-line interface based tool for establishing a directed data flow graph of audio and text processing nodes.
+**SpeechFlow** is a command-line interface based tool for macOS, Windows and Linux, establishing a directed data flow graph of audio and text processing nodes.
 This way, it allows to perform various speech processing tasks in a very flexible and configurable way.
 The usual supported tasks are capturing audio, generate narrations of text (aka text-to-speech), generate transcriptions or subtitles for audio (aka speech-to-text), and generate translations for audio (aka speech-to-speech).

 **SpeechFlow** comes with built-in graph nodes for local file I/O,